jessicaswahn/ReadFileProgram/README.md

 ### Get started:

-You can run your program from a command promp or from an ide software
+You can run your program from a command prompt or from an ide software

 Open up the solutionfile in a ide software
 Build the project called 'ReadFileProject'